javaplsql/Springboot/SpringbootMicroserviceOracle-dev/README.md

 ## Testing the application

-The sgt-ap11085-accmanagement microservice has a series of tests included in the src/test/java folder:
+The fcm-app-accountmanaging microservice has a series of tests included in the src/test/java folder:

 * **ApplicationTest** : Checks that the Spring context, is loaded correctly.